The aims of Religious Education as taken from the Oxfordshire Agreed Syllabus are as follows:

 Year 8 begin the year with Sikhism, the different beliefs and perspectives surrounding the person of Jesus, key concepts within Islam and Judaism, a unit on ethical issues and how Christianity may respond to these, and different religious beliefs in life after death.

 Year 9 begin the year explore different religious and philosophical perspectives on the issue of evil and suffering, before beginning RE GCSE after Christmas.

 Key Stage 4 (Years 10, 11)

 Religious Studies is a compulsory subject at Key Stage 4.

-During Year 10 and 11 students study Eduqas GCSE Religious Studies, Route A, the papers being:
+During Year 10 and 11 students study Eduqas GCSE Religious Studies, Route A, focusing on Christianity, Humanism and Islam.

 Key Stage 5 (Sixth Form)